open-dis/dis-tutorial/tutorial/II_Networking/TCP_IP_Networking.md

 Broadcast was used from early on, but in the mid-90's a technology called multicast started to be used.
 Multicast is more powerful and flexible than using broadcast addressing.

+Multicast uses UDP sockets that have been specially configured, and that use a special set of IP numbers.
+Any IP number in the range 224.0.0.0 to 239.255.255.255 is a "multicast address," or group number.

+Lets pick the multicast number 239.1.2.3, which is within the range mentioned above.
+We can (with a properly configured UDP socket) have a group of hosts subscribe to this address, while the rest of the hosts do not.
+With broadcast, *every* host on the network would be subscribed to messages sent to that address.
+In a network with 100 hosts, we might make only 20 subscribe to the address 239.1.2.3 for messages.

+In our simulation application we may want to send out updates for the position of ships to other ships, and tanks to other tanks.
+We can set up ship applications to be subscribed to the multicast ship addres, 239.1.2.3.
+Any message sent to that address will be handled by hosts that have chosen to be subscribed.
+Likewide the tank appliations at the multicast address 239.1.2.4 will receive messages sent for tanks.
+The administrative application which wants to receive both tank and ship messages can subscribe to both 239.1.2.3 and 239.1.2.4.

+Multicast is even more powerful because it is not limited to the local network.
+Broadcast required all the hosts to be on a single, local network.
+Multicat can, if configured correctly, include more than one network.
+For simulations, multicast networking can be used in a network that ranges across continents.

+Multicast is the preferred solution over broadcast.
+Both broadcast and multicast are usually the preferred solutions over using single host addresses.